 In 1787, delegates from the thirteen newly independent states were entrusted with proposing changes to the Articles of Confederation; instead, they proposed a Constitution that designed a new government.
 Given their lack of authority for that enterprise, the Constitution had to be ratified, not by the Confederation Congress, but by the people themselves.
 Special ratifying conventions were held throughout the states; debates in favor and against the Constitution raged for over a year in newspapers, taverns, and state legislatures.
-See the constitution raged for over a year in newspapers, taverns, and state legislatures.

 Those who opposed ratification came to be known as the "Antifederalists."
 Some of them rejected the Constitution altogether, while others tried to condition ratification on the prior enactment of a federal bill of rights.
-11 They feared that the federal government would encroach on the people's natural rights, and declarations of rights had proven to be useful resources to limit abuses of power.
-12
+They feared that the federal government would encroach on the people's natural rights, and declarations of rights had proven to be useful resources to limit abuses of power.
+The control of the people is natural rights, and declarations of rights had proven to be useful resources to limit abuses of power.

 The Federalists were reluctant to adopt a bill of rights for two main reasons.
-First, they deemed it unnecessary: the Constitution did
+First, they deemed it unnecessary: the Constitution did not grant unlimited powers to the federal government.13 People's rights were not at risk because Congress would not be able to, for example, censor the press, since that power was nowhere to be found in Article I.14 Second-and

-$^{^8}$ Pauline Maier, Ratification: The People Debate the Constitution, 1787-1788 ix (2010).
+$^{^{8}}$ Pauline Maier, Ratification: The People Debate the Constitution, 1787-1788 ix (2010).